thisisdavidbell/sorting/README.md

 This is a repo to contain various sorting algorithms, as a refresher on TDD.
+It will use node.js, Mocha, Chai and more.